Spinal stenosis — an overview of spinal stenosis and methods of prevention

 - Good posture

-How can these lifestyle changes help you prevent spinal stenosis?
-Regular exercise, swimming, yoga and Pilates help develop core strength, allowing you to maintain strength and flexibility in the components that make up your spine.
+A regular exercise program, like swimming, yoga and Pilates, helps develop core strength and allows you to maintain strength and flexibility in your spine.
 That, matched with a healthy diet, ideal weight and proper nourishment, is the key to maintaining a healthy spine.
-In addition, sleeping on a bed that properly supports the spine, as well as practicing good posture and lifting mechanics, can help you avoid and reduce spine-related injuries.
+In addition, sleeping on a bed that properly supports your spine, as well as practicing good posture and lifting mechanics, can help you avoid and reduce spine-related injuries and conditions.

 Safe practices at home and the workplace can help you avoid injuries of all kinds.
 When it comes to injuries to your back, there are certain activities you should try and avoid, or take precautions against.
 Visit our section on the causes of spinal stenosis to learn more about how to avoid developing this painful condition.